 You might be returning for treatment using your own frozen embryos, from previous cycles, placed back into your womb.
-This does not need any of the stimulating drugs so is termed an un-stimulated cycle.
-Using donor eggs or sperm often falls into this un-stimulated cycle pattern so the journey is very similar.

 At Boston Place Clinic we believe in making life as easy as possible.
 We do not insist on a letter of referral from your GP or Specialist to make an appointment although this may be helpful particularly if you have medical problems or a complicated history.
 We ask that you send or bring any copies of investigations that you have had performed elsewhere as this may prevent repeating some investigations.

 You can make an appointment by speaking to someone directly, by fax or letter from your GP or specialist or if you prefer drop us an email with your contact details for an appointment.

 You may need some preliminary tests for the doctor to decide the most effective treatment for you.
 This could be a combination of blood tests, a pelvic vaginal ultrasound scan and a semen assessment (if applicable).
 If you have already had fertility investigations or have had treatment elsewhere, please bring any results that you have to your first consultation at the clinic.

 Counselling is available at any stage of your treatment pathway.
 Fertility treatment is a significant emotional journey for all patients, and counselling provides extra emotional support.
 It is completely confidential.
 If you are going to be using donated eggs or sperm for your treatment, then you’ll be recommended to see the counsellor before starting treatment, to discuss the implications for both you and any children that may be born.